sundeepbassi/quizzy-movies/README.md

 - For Headings one and two and questions the font is black.

-- For answers the font is white set against a blue background.
+- For answers the font colour is black set against a blue background and green and red for correct and incorrect answers.

 ## 6. Wireframes